-As we sit at home for the foreseeable future, you’re probably reorganizing every inch of your life.
+As we sit at home for the foreseeable future, you’re probably reorganizing every inch of your life and working to level up your business.
 If you’re an interior designer, you are likely turning your attention to becoming more efficient and productive in 2020 in hopes of working smarter, not harder, as we adjust to this WFH lifestyle.
 The key is 100% about your processes.

 Are processes for your clients?
 Of course.
 It gives them clear expectations about your services and timeline.
 Processes are for you, too, though—and in a big way.
 Processes can be what separates a hobby from a truly lucrative business.
 Here at IDCO, we live and breathe processes.
 If you have ever looked at our client load and thought, “How do they do it?”
 I’m happy to tell you that it’s a series of carefully constructed procedures that we do not stray from.
 Creating processes that work for your business is how you literally craft a recipe for success.

 Before you work on client processes, sort out your business systems.
 The first step is writing down every single step of your business from start to finish.
 This will help you streamline and delegate tasks.
 Once that list is refined, it is also a fantastic foundation for an operations manual.
 We keep ours in a Google Doc so it is easily accessed by the entire team, and can be edited quickly as the process changes.
 Pairing that document with our brand guidelines will give new hires a real sense of your systems and values and will cut down on training time.

 For day-to-day operations, we highly recommend time blocking.
 It will transform your daily routine.
 Essentially, you break your day up into time blocks and assign each block a specific task.
 When time is up, you move on to the next block, to stay on track and as productive as possible.
 I find this especially effective for creatives who tend to fall down the rabbit hole of Pinterest and research for inspiration.
 Stop multi-tasking, focus on single-tasking.